dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 set x(num value) => center = Point(value, center.y);
 {% endprettify %}

-It's rarely a good idea to use `=>` for non-setter void members.
-The `=>` implies "returns a value", so readers may misinterpret what the void member does if you use it.

 ### DON'T use `this.` when not needed to avoid shadowing.